cr0ok/ultra/README.md

 - Make sure you upload your raid logs to warcraftlogs.com after every raid.
 - Run the script with your config file as the only argument: ./ultra.php config.ini

-Check out the generated CSV file in the 'reports' directory to help you invite the best people to raid, and check out the one in 'prios' to help you set up prio lists on thatsmybis.com.
+Check out the generated CSV file in the 'reports' directory to help you invite the best players to raid, and check out the one in 'prios' to help you set up prio lists on thatsmybis.com.

 After that, the usual routine of exporting your TMB data into Gargul before raid and exporting loot from Gargul into TMB after raid is all you need.
 Once loot is uploaded to TMB after raid, you can run this script again, set your prios again, export into Gargul, raid again, and so on.